adamwestlake/Module11/Activities/Week 3/2/07-Stu_Indexing/README.md

 1. Import the necessary libraries and dependencies.

-2. Read in the `loans.csv` data.
+2. Read in the `loans.csv` data into a Pandas DataFrame.

 3. Show the first `10` records of the data.

 4. View summary statistics for the `loans.csv` data.

-5. Create a subset DataFrame `filtered_df` by filtering out the important columns:
+5. Create a subset DataFrame `filtered_df` by filtering the columns so that only the following columns remain:

     * `loan_amnt`
     * `term`